NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: Schools at all education levels must follow the state education standards for the specific level of education.
+Curriculum and education standards: Schools at all education levels must follow the national state education standards, which vary according to each education level.

-Teaching profession: Information was found on the professional qualifications and requirements for teachers in public educational institutions.
-However, it is not clear whether these apply to teachers in private institutions.
-According to the Law on Education (2009), the majority of the teaching staff of educational institutions founded by foreigners or stateless persons, foreign legal entities must be citizens of the Republic of Azerbaijan.
+Teaching profession: Teachers in public educational institutions are required to meet minimum professional qualifications and requirements, but it is not clear whether these apply to teachers in private institutions.
+According to the 2009 Law on Education, the majority of the teaching staff in educational institutions established by foreigners or foreign legal entities must be citizens of the Republic of Azerbaijan.

 Equitable access